What We Do

 The Guild is pleased to be supporting the ministry across Scotland, and we are working with the Church of Scotland and other key partners to bring a number of events.

 The Raphael Institute

 The study of the science, religion and healing is an emerging field within the academy.
-The Raphael Institute will be the first UK group dedicated to this field of study within the Christian faith.
-It will bring together people from many different areas, to engage with the study of the human experience of healing, from the perspectives of science, theology, psychology and medicine.
+The Raphael Institute is the first UK group dedicated to this field of study within the Christian faith.
+It brings together people from many different areas, to engage with the study of the human experience of healing, from the perspectives of science, theology, psychology and medicine.

 Guild news is the quarterly magazine of the Guild of Health and St Raphael.
 It contains articles, information, events, advice, and book reviews to inform Guild members.